adambennett/StS-DuelistMod/roadmap.md

     - Add Challenge Mode selector to lobby menu
     - Check for other possible supporting options that can be added
     - Check modes other than Co-Op to ensure starting deck is properly supported in any mode
+- Compendium Filter
+  - Add patch to automatically close Duelist config screen when compendium filters settings is opened mid-run
+- Pen Nib is broken with either Minty Spire or Compendium Filters
+  - Game gets choppy and frame rate goes to hell when relic is added